connexcs/docs/customer.md

 #### IP Authentication

 1. Click on the **Add new** button.
-2. Popup will show up.
+2. Popup will appear.
 Fill out the details of the dialogue box.
 3. Press **Save** once the details are correctly entered.

 ![alt text][edit-switch-basic]

-In **Basic** dialogue box, Users will add the IP/Hostname, Channels (In digits only) and Flow Speed (In digits only) as shown in an image above.
+In **Basic** dialogue box, Users will add the IP/Hostname, Channels (in digits only) and Flow Speed (in digits only) as shown in an image above.
 In the image below, there is description of the Advanced dialogue box.

 ![alt text][edit-switch-advance]